All Episodes

 Ladies and gentlemen, welcome back.

-El Rush Ball, half my brain tied behind my back just to make it fair.
+El Rushball, half my brain tied behind my back, just to make it fair.

-Certainly within the last year and a half, that I, in a almost facetious way, say, you know what, if you want to grant them amnesty, do it.
+It wasn't that long ago, certainly within the last year and a half, that I, in an almost facetious way, say, you know what, if you want to grant them amnesty, do it.

 You just say they can't vote for 25 years.